Shy Girl, Mob Rules, and the AI Detection Problem

 One of the most cited pieces of 'evidence' in this whole saga is the claim that Shy Girl is 78 per cent AI-generated.
 That number has been repeated in headline after headline.
 But almost nobody is talking about where it came from or why.

-I'm not saying the test result is necessarily wrong (though AI detectors are known to underperform).
+I'm not saying the test result is necessarily wrong (though AI detectors are broadly known to underperform).
 But I am saying that a CEO running his own product on a viral controversy and publicly sharing the results doesn’t sound like an independent investigation.

 Enter James Frey